wehlutyk/thesis/content/3-gistr-4-results.md

 A well-known effect in transmission chains with linguistic content is the quick reduction of utterance length as chains progress.
 These experiments are no exception:
-@fig:gistr-token-lengths shows a scatter plot of the number of words of an utterance $|u|_w$ versus depth in a tree.
-^[All NLP computations in this chapter are performed using the spaCy library for Python, version 1.9.0, available at \url{http://spacy.io/}.
+@fig:gistr-token-lengths shows a scatter plot of the number of words of an utterance $|u|_w$ versus depth in a tree.^[ All NLP computations in this chapter are performed using the spaCy library for Python, version 1.9.0, available at \url{http://spacy.io/}.
 ]
 The insets show the data restricted to trees for which root utterances have 30 words or less (thus most utterances in those trees also have 30 words or less);
 this boundary keeps all the Fénéon root utterances in Experiment 3, and we use it to separate longer from shorter utterances for the purposes of this figure.